CopernicaMarketingSoftware/Documentation/SMTPeter/en/warming-up-ip-address.md

 # Warming up an IP address

-Sending a large number of emails immediately from a fresh new IP address, can get you deferred or blocked by ISP's such as outlook.com, gmail.com.
+Sending a large number of emails immediately from a fresh new IP address, can get you deferred or blocked by ISPs such as outlook.com, gmail.com.
 This is mostly because a new IP does not have a reputation score since email has not been sent from it yet.
 The reputation score is an indication of the trustworthiness of an email sender’s IP address and is used by email providers and filters to determine additional email